100 Kinds Of Fruits And 100 Kinds Of Vegetables

 * Humans have the natural ability to easily reach up and pick an apple off a tree, but it would be very difficult for us to catch, kill, and eat a wild animal.

 * Lions have the natural ability to easily catch, kill, and eat a wild animal, but it would be very difficult for them to reach up and pick an apple off a tree.

-Unlike fruits (which grow on plants) vegetables are the edible parts of the plant it's self and some examples include...
+Unlike fruits (which grow on trees and plants) vegetables are the edible parts of the tree and plant it's self and some examples include...

 - The Bark (Cinnamon)

-The truth is that vegetables are only part of a healthy diet, but they are a very important part, so if you say that you don't like vegetables my first question to you would be whether or not you have ever had really good quality vegetables before?
-Because if you have never had home-grown vegetables or if the only vegetables that you are used to eating are ones that are canned or frozen then I encourage you to seek out higher quality vegetables.
+The truth is that vegetables are only part of a healthy diet, but they are a very important part, so if you don't like vegetables my first question to you would be, "How many vegetables have you actually tried?"

 1. GREEN JUICES

-If you're new to juicing and you feel that green juice tastes too bitter you can sweeten it up by simply juicing some apples or carrots with it until you eventually start to enjoy the taste of green juice without the added sweetness.)
+If you're new to juicing, green vegetable juice will probably taste too bitter for you at first, so when you first start juicing you can sweeten up the juice by juicing some apples or carrots with the greens until you eventually start to enjoy the taste of green juice without the added sweetness.

-If you decide to get a juice machine you need to know that most juice machines are not able to juice green leafy vegetables like Spinach and Kale because of how thin their leaves are.
-(The average juicer is only capable of juicing things that are big and juicy like Apples and Oranges, so you would need to purchase a special juice machine if you are wanting to juice leaves.)
-However, you can still make "Cucumber Juice" and "Celery Juice" (which are actually my 2 favorite green juices) in a regular juice machine because of how big and juicy cucumbers and celery are.
+* If you decide to get a juice machine you need to know that the average juicer is only capable of juicing things that are big and juicy like Apples and Oranges, and it will not be powerful enough to juice thin leaves like spinach and kale.
+So you would need to purchase a special juice machine if you are wanting to juice leaves.
+However, you can still make "Cucumber Juice" and "Celery Juice" (which are actually 2 of my favorite green juices) in a regular juice machine because of how big and juicy cucumbers and celery are.